kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

     --description "Production server (for kosli getting started)"
 ```

-You can immediately verify that the Kosli environment was created:
+You can immediately verify the Kosli environment was created:

 ```shell {.command}
 kosli environment ls